DefinitelyTyped/DefinitelyTyped/docs/admin.md

 Some key concepts:

 - Popular packages can break more installs, and will need more time and focus
-- There are a handful of authors who have shipped a lot of high quality contributions who you can happy delegate to
+- There are a handful of authors who have shipped a lot of high quality contributions who you can happily delegate to

 ##### Amending an existing DefinitelyTyped Package